 Year 2

 During the second year, fellows are expected to co-manage the Neurocritical service with the attending to prepare them for independent practice following fellowship.
-Fellows will learn to collaboratively lead a team of experienced Neurocritical care affiliate providers, Neurocritical care PharmD, and learners at varying levels.
-The will also participate in joint decision making with Neurosurgical and Neurological teams.
+Fellows will learn to collaboratively lead a team of experienced Neurocritical care affiliate providers, Neurocritical care PharmD and learners at varying levels.
+They will also participate in joint decision making with Neurosurgical and Neurological teams.
 The team approach to critical care is highly valued in our program and hence honing team leadership skills is crucial to the success of our fellows as future leaders in this field.
 Fellows will be expected to lead goals of care discussions with families with guidance and feedback from faculty.
 The clinical responsibilities of the fellow extend beyond the ICU to participation in the Neurocritical care consultation service and patient care triage from outside hospitals.
 Teaching neurosurgery and neurology residents, affiliate provider trainees and medical students in the NeuroICU is valued and vital to the maturation of our fellows.
 With early planning, electives in ICU EEG, Bronchoscopy and Stroke are available to fellows during the second year.

 Patient care responsibilities include daily critical care management of neurology and neurosurgery patients with a broad spectrum of diseases including high risk post-operative neurosurgical patients, subarachnoid hemorrhage, cerebral aneurysms, ischemic and hemorrhagic stroke, brain tumors, subdural hematoma, status epilepticus, neuroimmunologic and neuroinfectious diseases, neuromuscular failure and numerous other diseases.
 Averaging at about 250 to 300 subarachnoid hemorrhage patients per year, Emory Neurocritical care is one of the largest referral centers for subarachnoid hemorrhage in the country with one of the largest subarachnoid hemorrhage research databases in the country.
 General critical care management responsibilities including airway management, respiratory failure and ventilator management, prone ventilation, cardiopulmonary resuscitation, shock, fluid and electrolyte acid base management fall under the purview of the Neurocritical care fellow guided by our faculty.